 The employment opportunities of migrants depend to a large extent on their immigrant status, which tends to define the access rights to the labour market.
 For example, asylum seekers may or may not access work (depending on national immigration regime) while waiting for their case to be decided.
 In contrast, target workers (employer nomination scheme, intercompany transferees, seasonal workers etc.) are almost by definition employed.
 Settlers who are joining their partners (family formation or reunification) may adapt their employment behaviour to that of the host country, e.g. work in the formal or informal sector.
-The employment opportunities of migrant women differ between EU-MS as the employment opportunities of women in general differ as a result of various welfare models and economic development levels.
+The employment opportunities of migrant women differ between EU-MS as the employment opportunities of migrant women differ between EU-MS and economic development levels.
 In addition, the educational attainment level and occupational structure of migrant women may differ which has an impact on the employment opportunities of women.